DX Group top bosses to go as business separates into two units

 Chief Executive Officer Petar Cvetkovic and Finance Director Daljit Basi will step down from the board with immediate effect.

-DX named James Hayward as its interim chief financial officer, making a non-board appointment.

-On July 7 the group said it had made changes to internal businesses processes at its collection and delivery service DX Exchange, after a preliminary police investigation last month which was later dropped.
+On July 7 the group said that it had made changes to internal businesses processes at its collection and delivery service DX Exchange, after a preliminary police investigation last month which was later dropped.
+(Reporting by Rahul B in Bengaluru; Editing by Susan Fenton)

-"The changes we are making both to the board of directors and to the group's operational structure are aimed at supporting business transformation," Chairman Bob Holt said in a statement.

-Menzies, in a separate statement, said it will continue to work with DX to establish the impact, if any, of DX's announcement on the proposed deal.